fbrowther/SQLAlchemy-Challenge/README.md

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/TempNormalsforTrip.png)

-Temperatures throught the year seemed very mild and enjoyable.
+Temperatures throught the year seemed mild and enjoyable.

 ## Conclusions
 With this analysis Hawaii has truly proved that any weather parameter one were to look at, it had an ideal location for a near perfect weather!